CringleySDays/Initialising-TypeScript/README.md

 # TypeScript-Typing

 This is a repository to make things easier when installing modules and getting necessary tools configured for starting new TypeScript projects.
+This gets updated everytime I find something new that'll help

 ## How to get Started?